telerik/blazor-docs/knowledge-base/scheduler-readonly-slots.md

 ## Description

-I want to set readonly time slots, where no appointments are possible.
+I want to define readonly time slots in the Scheduler.
+The user should not be able to create or edit appointments at those times.
 This is useful for breaks (no appointments at lunch time) or holidays.
 How to achieve that?

 ## Solution